Lexington Public Schools (Massachusetts): Academics

 Both Diamond and Clarke have been among the top schools in MCAS testing.

 Academically, both schools offer a comparable curriculum comprising several core subjects in addition to a wide range of electives.
 Students are required to take courses in math, science, English, and social studies, each of which follows its own track.

-In math, students are required to take courses ranging up to algebra, with placement and level being determined individually.
-In science, students are required to take courses in earth science, life science, and chemistry and physics.
+In math, students are required to take courses ranging from algebra, with placement and level being determined individually.
+In science, students are required to take courses in earth science, life science, chemistry, and physics.

-In social studies, students are required to take courses focusing on ancient civilizations, world geography, and U.S. history in 6th, 7th and 8th grades respectively.
+In social studies, students are required to take courses focusing on ancient civilizations, world geography, and civics in 6th, 7th, and 8th grades, respectively.
 In foreign languages, students have the option to take a sequence of courses in French, Spanish, or Mandarin Chinese.
 The Mandarin Language program is ranked one of the best Mandarin Language programs in the country, and the school and Mandarin teachers have received many awards, such as the Confucius Institute Award and various cash and technological prizes from the Chinese Government.
-Top students in Spanish have the opportunity to visit Costa Rica, or in past and recent years, Spain, as part of a language and culture immersion trip abroad.
-Similarly, top students in French have the opportunity to visit Quebec City, and top students in Mandarin have the opportunity to visit Beijing, Jinhua, and Shanghai, China.
+Top students in Spanish have the opportunity to visit Puerto Rico, or in past and recent years, Spain, as part of a language and culture immersion trip abroad.
+Similarly, top students in French have the opportunity to visit Quebec City, and top students in Mandarin have the opportunity to visit Beijing and/or Taipei.

 Students in both schools have the additional opportunity to participate in their respective school's orchestra, band, or chorus.